Best Places to See Fall Gold Larches

 You can grow a larch at home if you live in the right environment.
 Subalpine larches are not going to do well in lowland gardens, so don’t try to plant them unless you live in a subalpine region.

 “If you are planting the western larch, you better have the space for it.
-They are large trees,” says Linda Chalker-Scott, extension urban horticulturist at WSU.
+They are large trees,” says Linda Chalker-Scott, extension urban horticulturist at Washington State University.
 “I recommend instead selecting a larch cultivar that was bred for smaller stature.
 It can be a focal point of a small garden.”

 Like any other woody plant, larches should be planted without any barriers like potting media or clay around their roots.
 Getting the roots right into the native soil and mulching with arborist wood chips is the best way to ensure establishment and survival.
 Fall planting is best, particularly after needles have fallen.